Mahdiware/ARMCall/README.md

 make API=29

-The API level becomes part of the Clang target triple.
+The selected API level is passed to Clang through the Android target configuration.

-For example:

-aarch64-linux-android24
-armv7a-linux-androideabi24

 ---

 Build Output

-Running:

-make

-produces:
+A successful build produces:

 build/
-└── lib/
+├── lib/
-    ├── arm64-v8a/
+│   ├── arm64-v8a/
+│   │   └── libarmcall.so
+│   │
+│   └── armeabi-v7a/
 │       └── libarmcall.so
 │
-    └── armeabi-v7a/
-        └── libarmcall.so

-The architecture-specific object files are also kept separate:

-build/
 └── obj/
     ├── arm64/
-    │   ├── runtime.o
-    │   ├── abi.o
-    │   └── call.o
-    │
     └── arm32/
-        ├── runtime.o
-        ├── abi.o
-        └── call.o

-This separation is important because "abi.cpp" and "call.S" are compiled independently for each architecture.
+The generated files under "build/" should normally not be committed to the repository.

 ---

-Example Build

-$ make

-Expected structure:

-build/lib/arm64-v8a/libarmcall.so
-build/lib/armeabi-v7a/libarmcall.so

-The same source files:

-src/abi.cpp
-src/call.S

-are compiled once for each target.

-Conceptually:

-                  abi.cpp
-                 /       \
-                /         \
-        ARM32 compiler   ARM64 compiler
-             │               │
-             ▼               ▼
-        arm32/abi.o     arm64/abi.o

-                  call.S
-                 /      \
-                /        \
-        ARM32 compiler  ARM64 compiler
-             │              │
-             ▼              ▼
-       arm32/call.o   arm64/call.o

----

 Runtime Model

-ARMCall is designed around a runtime call context.
+ARMCall is based around two main concepts:

-Conceptually, a context contains information such as:

-CallContext
+"CallContext"

+Describes the information required to perform a native function call, including:

-├── General-purpose arguments
+- General-purpose arguments
-├── Floating-point arguments
+- Floating-point arguments
-├── Stack argument buffer
+- Stack arguments
-└── Stack argument size
+- Stack argument size

-The architecture-specific stub consumes this context and converts it into the machine state required by the target ABI.
+- Other ABI-specific information

+"CallResult"

-A corresponding result structure can hold values returned by the target:
+Contains values returned by the target function.

-CallResult
-├── Integer/general-purpose result
-└── Floating-point result

-The exact representation is implementation-specific and may evolve as additional ABI cases are supported.
+The exact representation may evolve as ARMCall gains support for additional ABI cases.

 ---

-Important: Function Signatures
+Function Signatures

 ARMCall does not automatically determine the complete type signature of an arbitrary function from its address.

-For a correct invocation, the runtime must know enough information about the target function to construct the appropriate call context.

-For example, these are not equivalent:
+The caller must provide sufficient information for ARMCall to construct a valid ABI-compatible call.

+For example:

 int function(int);